countable-web/ops-manual/peopleops/recruiting/RECRUITING.rst

 quanitiative way to screen them.
 This is far from perfect, but early screening is optimized to `avoid "type 2 errors" not "type 1 errors" <https://en.wikipedia.org/wiki/Type_I_and_type_II_errors>`__.
-This isn't ideal but it's the way things are at the moment.
+Awarding half points is fine.
+Use your best judgement.

--  1 point for communication ability.
-No point awarded if candidates who miss the cover letter formatting requirement.
+-  1 point for communication.
+No point awarded if candidates who miss the cover letter formatting requirement, or make other basic mistakes that waste time.
 -  1 point for for writing ability.
-Reject if you see poor English, grammar errors, spelling mistakes in the cover letter.
+Reject if you see poor English, grammar errors, spelling mistakes in the cover letter, or have trouble understanding the person.
 -  1 point for having 2 or more years of technical experience in all requested domains/technologies.
-Or, 1 year and a computer science degree (not IT diploma).
+Or, 1 year and a relevant bachelor's degree or higher.
--  1 point for a well designed/formatted resume.
+-  1 point for a well designed/formatted resume that is easy to read and highlights relevant information.
 -  1 point for portfolio links.
-Candidate should have at least one link to good quality content they built, which looks professional.
-Great if this is on a platform like Dribbble or Behance.
-A github.com profile with some projects counts as well.
+Candidate should have at least one link to good quality content they built, which looks professional, intuitive and has a good user experience.
+This can be on a platform like Dribbble, Behance, GitHub.
 -  1 point for the person having been vetted by a reputable 3rd party.
-Examples that provide some objective measurement could include increasing company revenue or another metric at their previous job, an open source project or contributions (GitHub stars), a well-developed professional profile that's been curated with care such as Dribbble, going to a top school and receiving academic honours, having worked somewhere with a stringent screening like Google.
+Examples that provide some objective measurement could include increasing company revenue or another metric at their previous job, trusted referral, an open source project or contributions (GitHub stars), a well-developed professional profile that's been curated with care such as Dribbble, going to a top school and receiving academic honours, having worked somewhere with a stringent screening like Google.
 Other accomplishments you can identify count to but these may be more difficult to measure quickly.

 Candidates with less than 4 points are rejected outright.
 Those with 4 points other than "communication ability" can be offered a chance to